Skip to main content

 credentials.jsonManual — Google Cloud ConsoleOAuth 2.0 client creds

-Neither file is git-committed. token.json is auto-generated when you first authenticate.
+Neither file is git-committed. token.json is auto-generated when you run /google-auth.

 Process lock